Purple-Iverson/Documentation/Sprint 2/Requirements Analysis Document/User Stories/User Stories Sprint 2.md

 > The checked use stories are the accepted user stories

 - [x] As an user, I want to create a multiple choice question to add variety and complexity to the tests.
+    - [ ] User Acceptance Test:	Given that I am an a signed in user, when I create a new mcq question, the question will be stored in the system.
     - [x] Task: Add create 'mcq' button to drop down menu
     - [x] Task: Create page for multiple choice question
 - [x] As an user, I want to create an essay question to add variety and complexity to the tests.